Student Accessibility Services

 Once a determination is made regarding a housing accommodation, written notification will be sent to you.
 You should review the notification and sign it and return it to the Student Accessibility Services Coordinator.
 If you are approved for housing accommodations, you must meet with the Student Accessibility Coordinator annually to renew your request.

-The Student Accessibility Office is located within Counseling Services in The Griffin Complex, 2nd floor window hallway of Rotelle Lounge.
+Student Accessibility Services is located within Counseling Services in The Griffin Complex, 2nd floor window hallway of Rotelle Lounge.

 Hours: Monday-Friday 10 a.m. to 5 p.m.
 The office is closed during June and July and all University-recognized holidays.